This article contains sections on:

 - Navigate and open a CSV file.
 After the file is successfully uploaded, the Stream Query window is displayed.

-Note The file must be formatted using RTF-8 encoding with ASCII character sets.
+Note The file must be formatted using UTF-8 encoding or ASCII.

 CREATING A CSV FILE UPLOAD STREAM QUERY